ReactiveCocoa/reactiveswift-composable-architecture/README.md

 You can add ComposableArchitecture to an Xcode project by adding it as a package dependency.

-  1. From the **File** menu, select **Swift Packages › Add Package Dependency…**
+  1. From the **File** menu, select **Add Packages...**
   2. Enter "https://github.com/trading-point/reactiveswift-composable-architecture" into the package repository URL text field
   3. Depending on how your project is structured:
       - If you have a single application target that needs access to the library, then add **ComposableArchitecture** directly to your application.
       - If you want to use this library from multiple Xcode targets, or mixing Xcode targets and SPM targets, you must create a shared framework that depends on **ComposableArchitecture** and then depend on that framework in all of your targets.
-For an example of this, check out the [Tic-Tac-Toe](./Examples/TicTacToe) demo application, which splits lots of features into modules and consumes the static library in this fashion using the **TicTacToeCommon** framework.
+For an example of this, check out the [Tic-Tac-Toe](./Examples/TicTacToe) demo application, which splits lots of features into modules and consumes the static library in this fashion using the **tic-tac-toe** Swift package.

 ## Documentation